How To Write a Character Reference For Court

-The character reference needs to address the issues that the Defendant's lawyer is trying to emphasise, for example a good work history, the need for a driving licence, the positive changes in a person's life since they got in trouble and so forth.
+The character reference needs to address the issues the Defendant's lawyer is trying to emphasise, for example a good work history, the need for a driving licence, the positive changes in a person's life since they got in trouble and so forth.

-A character reference letter from Court does not have to be from an "important" person.
+A character reference letter for Court does not have to be from an "important" person.
 It can be from your wife, your child, your friend or someone at your work.
 Character references can be from any one who has something positive or useful to say.

 Essential Tips for a Character Reference

-1. The character reference for Court should be addressed "To the Sentencing Magistrate" or "To the Sentencing Judge"
+1. The character reference for Court should be addressed "To the Sentencing Magistrate" or "To the Sentencing Judge".

 Who the character reference is addressed to depends on which Court the defendant is going to.

-If the matter is in Queensland in the Magistrates' Court the character reference should be headed "To the Sentencing Magistrate". if it is in the District Court it should be headed "To the Sentencing Judge".
+If the matter is in Queensland in the Magistrates' Court the character reference should be headed "To the Sentencing Magistrate".
+If it is in the District Court it should be headed "To the Sentencing Judge".

 It is important to address a character reference correctly.
 It tells the Magistrate or Judge that you know that it is not just a general character reference and is aimed specifically at them.

-2. Show that you know what charges the Defendant is pleading guilty to
+2. Show that you know what charges the Defendant is pleading guilty to.

 The Judge then knows that you know what the reference is for.
 There is no point turning up with a character reference that does not do this.
 The Judge will just say "what's this worth if they don't know Tom has been drink driving again".

-3. Find out if the person has been in trouble for this criminal offence before
+3. Find out if the person has been in trouble for this criminal offence before.